 • To securely verify the identity of individuals

 • To comply with emerging and changing EU and WHO standards

+With regards to risks of patient’s rights and freedoms, there is a risk that CCS may limit individuals’ rights and freedoms by the requirement to produce a COVID Certificates for travel globally, e.g., if someone has not been vaccinated.
+However, this may be outweighed by the risks to individual’s rights and freedoms in relation to the spread of the virus and the need to contain infection rates for the benefit of the wider public and for health and safety reasons.
+Additionally, there are also requirements for travel imposed by the EU and other countries.
+Therefore, to enable people travelling from NI to meet these wider global requirements and not negatively impact their rights and freedoms to travel, CCS has had to be introduced for NI and pursued the least privacy intrusive means of enabling this.

 Therefore, based on the above information, it is assessed that the proposal outlined for CCS is the most effective way of providing NI with a simple, easy, and secure COVID Certificate, with no other reasonable way of achieving the same result.
 Additionally, based on the information above the impact on data subjects’ rights is proportionate to the objective outlined in the DPIA and is achieved in the least privacy impactful manner.